Special Educational Needs & Disabilities

 How will I know how school supports my child?

 Each pupil’s education will be planned by the class teacher.
-It will be differentiated accordingly to suit the pupil’s individual needs.
+It will be adapted accordingly to suit the pupil’s individual needs.
 This may include additional general support by the teacher or a Teaching Assistant in class.

 If the pupil has needs related to more specific areas of their education, i.e. literacy skills, then the pupil may be placed in a small Intervention group.
 The Interventions will be reviewed regularly by all involved to ascertain the effectiveness of the provision.
 Pupil Progress Meetings are held each term.
 Any potential concerns will be highlighted and further support will be planned.